ejtaal/mr/README.rst

 How to use
 ==========

-There is a really useful explanation page with screenshots here:
+A volunteer has made a really useful explanation page with screenshots here:
 `http://revivearabic.blogspot.co.uk <http://revivearabic.blogspot.co.uk/p/using-arabic-almanac.html>`_

 Below a short guide: